-A possible hurdle to “broadcast internet” is that broadcasters may not want to get into the internet-delivery business.
+A possible hurdle to the datacasting feature is that broadcasters may not want to get into the IP data delivery business.
 After all, it’s a very different business than the one they’ve traditionally operated.
-To encourage them, the FCC is considering easing its ownership rules which currently restrict which arrangements can exist between broadcasters and third parties.
-Such a change could effectively let broadcasters lease their bandwidth allotment to other companies, which would then provide internet access.
+To address this, the FCC is considering easing its ownership rules that currently restrict which arrangements can exist between broadcasters and third parties.
+Such a change could effectively let broadcasters lease portions of their bandwidth allotment to other companies, which would then provide these data services.

 What are the downsides?

-ATSC 3.0 is not backward compatible with ATSC 1.0, which means that if your TV doesn’t include an ATSC 3.0 tuner, you’ll need an external converter to make use of those signals.
-However, you may only need a single ATSC 3.0 tuner for every TV in your house.
-Current ATSC 1.0 tuners like the Tablo or Fire TV Recast can redistribute HD OTA signals over your home network — via Ethernet or Wi-Fi — and there’s no reason why ATSC 3.0 tuners couldn’t do the same thing.
+ATSC 3.0 is not backward compatible with ATSC 1.0, which means that if your TV doesn’t include an ATSC 3.0 tuner (here’s a complete list of every TV that supports NextGen TV), you’ll need an external converter to make use of those signals.
+You may only need a single ATSC 3.0 tuner for every TV in your house, however.
+Current ATSC 1.0 tuners like the Tablo or Fire TV Recast can redistribute HD OTA signals over your home network — via Ethernet or Wi-Fi — and there’s no reason ATSC 3.0 tuners couldn’t do the same thing.